kiganyamburu/classification-of-breast-Cancer/README.md

 This repository contains materials for a simple breast cancer classification project using the CSV dataset included in the repository (`data (2).csv`).
 The goal is to explore, preprocess, train, and evaluate machine learning models that predict breast cancer diagnosis (benign vs malignant).

-**Status:** Starter/boilerplate — README and `requirements.txt` are included.
-I can add runnable scripts or a notebook on request.
+**Status:** Active development — includes Jupyter notebook with EDA and visualizations, dataset, README and `requirements.txt`.

 ## Contents

 - `data (2).csv` — raw dataset used for training and evaluation (placed at repository root).
+- `Classification_of_Breast_Cancer.ipynb` — Jupyter notebook with exploratory data analysis, visualizations, and modeling.
 - `requirements.txt` — core Python dependencies for development and model training.

 ## Quick overview